-“We also had to find the right people who were going to represent our company the way we wanted it to be represented,” he adds.
-He says finding skilled labor can be a difficult task in itself, so make sure to have the qualified people on hand to help support the work you take on.
+“We also had to find the right people who were going to represent our company the way we wanted it to be represented,” adds Carnicle.
+Finding skilled labor can be a difficult task in itself, so make sure you have the qualified people on hand to help support the work you take on.

-Carnicle is quick to say that his company did not get to where it is today overnight.
-“Expanding is nothing you can just jump into,” Carnicle says.
+Carnicle is quick to say that his company did not get to where they are today overnight.
+“Expanding is nothing you can just jump into,” says Carnicle.
 “It took a lot of time and research and knowing the industry really well.
 Plus talking to a lot of industry veterans.”

 Even if you think an expansion is a good fit, it might not be what your customers want.
-“We have even looked into adding landscaping,” he says.
+“We have even looked into adding landscaping,” says Carnicle.
 “But there are a lot of rules with the contracting licenses and things like that.
-Plus, we haven’t had a lot of our customers ask for it, simply because people want the landscapers to stick with the landscaping.
+Plus, we haven’t had a lot of our customers ask for it, simply because people want the landscapers to stick with the landscaping.”

 “I know that’s how it’s gone with a lot of landscaping companies.
 They have gotten a contract, then they get the sweeping and pressure washing and all that.
 But seems like they are just throwing people at it who aren’t professional or trained at doing that.
 It seems like now they want the landscapers to focus on the landscaping and maintaining the grounds in that manner, and they will hire a cleaning company to actually do the cleaning maintenance for them now.”